embedded1/django-package-forwarding/README.md

 <h2>Package forwarding platform for Django</h2>

-USendHome is an advanced cloud based platform for international shipping of parcels from the US anywhere in the world. it enables online shoppers around the world to manage and ship their purchases in a super simple and affordable way.
+<a href="https://www.usendhome.com" target="_blank">USendHome</a> is an advanced cloud based platform for international shipping of parcels from the US anywhere in the world.
+it enables online shoppers around the world to manage and ship their purchases in a super simple and affordable way.

 <strong font-size="14">What was started as a side project to get my hands dirty after self studied the WEB domain became a fully working platform that processed thousands of packages.</strong>